Anand-1912/Docker/04.Managing_Images_And_Containers/README.md

   - 'flag f' - Furture logs

   - retrieves the output / logs written by the container and attach the container to listen for the future logs from the container

+- docker rmi <IMAGE_ID_1> [ <IMAGE_ID_2>,.....]

+  - removes the docker images identifed by the image ids.

+  - An image cannot be deleted by rmi command if it is used either by a STOPPED or RUNNING container.

+- docker image prune

+- removes all the unused images (not used by any running or stopped containers)

+- docker rm <CONTAINER_NAME>

+- docker container prune

+  - removes the stopped containers.
+Running containers cannot be removed.

+- docker run -d -p 3000:80 --rm <IMAGE_ID>

+  - "flag --rm" removes the container automatically when the container is stopped

+- docker image inspect <IMAGE_NAME>

+- The Docker command "EXPORT <PORT>" documents the port that we are using inside the container.
+This can be verified when we inspect the image using the inspect command.
+Refer the image [01.Inspecting_Images.png]